Harry Potter and the Magic of Art

 Here is a job for the Magical Accidents Reversal Squad.
 The painting by Rene Magritte is titled Le Sorcier.

-Hieronymous Francken’s Witches’ Kitchen shows some dark magic brewing.
+Hieronymus Francken’s Witches’ Kitchen shows some Dark Magic brewing.

 Who is the talented young pupil Dumbledore is tutoring in this picture?
 The title of Nathaniel Hone’s is The Conjuror.